B-Richie/Core_Dapper/README.md

-# Core_Dapper
-Core 2.2 application using Dapper
+# ASP Core 2.2 Web Application Using Dapper

-		Simple web application using Dapper as an ORM
+Simple IOC web application using Dapper as an ORM

-How to use:
+# How to use:

 	appsettings.json
 		Add your providers and connection strings as follows: